nautobot/nautobot/nautobot/docs/installation/centos.md

 ### Configure Authentication

-CentOS configures PostgreSQL to use [`ident`](https://www.postgresql.org/docs/current/auth-ident.html) host-based authentication by default.
+CentOS/RHEL configures PostgreSQL to use [`ident`](https://www.postgresql.org/docs/current/auth-ident.html) host-based authentication by default.
 Because Nautobot will need to authenticate using a username and password, we must update `pg_hba.conf` to support to support [`md5` password](https://www.postgresql.org/docs/current/auth-password.html) authentication.

 As root, edit `/var/lib/pgsql/data/pg_hba.conf` and change `ident` to `md5` for the lines below.